Cary T. Grayson: Blue Ridge Farm

-An avid horseman involved in the sport of Thoroughbred horse racing, in 1928 Grayson purchased Blue Ridge Farm.
-This is a horse breeding operation in Upperville, Virginia.
+An avid horseman involved in the sport of Thoroughbred horse racing, Grayson purchased Blue Ridge Farm in Upperville, Virginia, a horse stud farm, in 1928.
 Among his successful horses, Fluvanna was voted the retrospective American Champion Two-Year-Old Filly.
-In the year of his death, Grayson bred the mare On Hand to Kentucky Derby winner Brokers Tip to produce Market Wise.
-The colt went on to become a multiple stakes winner and the 1943 U.S. Co-champion Handicap Horse.
+In 1938, Grayson's last year, he bred the mare On Hand to Kentucky Derby winner Brokers Tip to produce the colt Market Wise, which went on to become a multiple stakes winner and the 1943 U.S. Co-champion Handicap Horse.

 Blue Ridge Farm remains owned by the Grayson family.
 It was listed on the National Register of Historic Places.

-Namesake
+Legacy

 The USS Grayson (DD-435), a Gleaves-class destroyer was named in his honor.